xsf/xeps/README.md

     Note that council voting is veto-based and if someone did not vote, consent is assumed.
 So a PR is rejected *iff* at least one person from council explicitly voted against it.

+    When moving a PR into this column, make a comment on the PR which contains the following information:

+    - The date at which the voting period started.
+    - Link to the respective meeting minutes.
+    - The date at which the voting period has ended or will end at latest.
+    - Possibly additional notes from the minutes, for example:

+        - "There will be additional discussion on standards@" (bonus points if you add a link once the thread starts).
+        - "Two people will vote on-list after further consideration."

 * Done: The PR went through voting, but has not been merged yet.
 The [Needs Council] label must be removed and the [Ready to merge] label should be added.
 The PR can be removed from [Council Tracking] now.